lclevy/ADFlib/README.md

 ## Files

-- AUTHORS : Contributors
+- `AUTHORS` : Contributors
-- readme.md : The file you are reading
+- `README.md` : The file you are reading
-- TODO : Future improvements and bugfixes
-- CHANGES : Detailed changes
+- `ChangeLog` : updates in subsequent versions
-- src/ :	main library files
+- `src/` :	main library files
-- src/win32/ : WinNT native driver
+- `src/win32/` : WinNT native driver
-- src/linux/ : Linux native driver (experimental!)
+- `src/linux/` : Linux native driver (experimental!)
-- src/generic/ : native files templates
+- `src/generic/` : native files templates ("dummy" device)
-- boot/ :	Bootblocks that might by used to put on floppy disks
+- `boot/` :	Bootblocks that might by used to put on floppy disks
-- doc/ :	The library developpers documentation
+- `doc/` :	The library developer's documentation
-- doc/FAQ/ : The Amiga Filesystem explained
+- `doc/FAQ/` : The Amiga Filesystem explained
-- examples/ :	unadf.c
+- `examples/` :	utilities: unadf, adf_floppy_create/format, adf_show_metadata

 ## Features needing testing

 ### Native driver

+(this is an outdated info - to update)

 The NATIV_DIR variable is used to choose the (only one) target platform of the native driver.
 The default is :